"Wear a mask" tops list of 10 quotes that embody 2020

 "No you haven't.
 You're a lying dog-faced pony soldier," Mr. Biden said — a reply that quickly went viral.
 In a tweet, his campaign press secretary Remi Yamamoto explained the response was a joke that was met with laughter.
 "It's from a John Wayne movie and he's made it plenty of times before.
 Sorry to ruin the fun twitter!"
 Yamamoto wrote.

-10. "We are all Lakers today." — Los Angeles Clippers coach Doc Rivers, in a remark to reporters after the death of Kobe Bryant, Orlando, Fla., Jan.
-26.
+10. "We are all Lakers today." — Los Angeles Clippers coach Doc Rivers, in a remark to reporters after the death of Kobe Bryant, Orlando, Florida, January 26.

 2020 has been a long year with seemingly endless bad news — so long that it's almost hard to fathom that the death of Kobe Bryant occurred this year.